JOE RICE A Life in ART (1918 - 2011)

 Unknown is an adjective, a qualifier that means, well, duh, not known.
 Famous is its opposite, known by many people.

-As an adjective, unknown can be intended and perceived in disparate, paradoxical ways.
+can be intended and perceived in disparate, paradoxical ways.
 At one extreme its use is dismissive, connoting insignificance or unimportance.
 Or it might convey something more benign, such as obscurity or marginality.
 At its most positive, it can mean overlooked, as yet unheralded or unrecognized.

 The accolade most famous unknown artist juxtaposes two contradictory adjectives, with the pronoun most boosting the phrase into the realm of the superlative, the super complement, a form of homage.